Fireboltofdeath/docs.fireboltofdeath.dev/docs/flamework/additional-modules/components/scripting-api.md

 ```

 ## Adding/removing a component
-Similarily, if you'd like to add a component to a specific instance, you can use `Components.addComponent<T>(instance)`
+Similarly, if you'd like to add a component to a specific instance, you can use `Components.addComponent<T>(instance)`

 If you'd like to remove a component, you can use `Components.removeComponent<T>(instance)`